innovia/ElasticDynamoDb/README.md

 * it does not accomodate for anticipated traffic spike that can last X hours

-* it does not scale down to a value at once

 ElasticDynamoDb is intended to extend the functionality of dynamic-dynamodb, allowing you to scale by a factor (up/down) and elastically return to the original values it had before